temporalio/documentation/docs-src/concepts/what-is-a-payload-codec.md

 When serializing to Payloads, the Payload Converter is applied first to convert your objects to bytes, followed by codecs that convert bytes to bytes.
 When deserializing from Payloads, codecs are applied first to last to reverse the effect, followed by the Payload Converter.

-See the API reference for details.
+For details, see the API references.

 - [Go](https://pkg.go.dev/go.temporal.io/sdk/converter#PayloadCodec)
 - [Java](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/payload/codec/PayloadCodec.html)
 - [Python](https://python.temporal.io/temporalio.converter.PayloadCodec.html)
 - [TypeScript](https://typescript.temporal.io/api/interfaces/common.PayloadCodec)

-Use a custom Payload Codec to transform your Payloads, for example implementing compression and/or encryption on your Workflow Execution data.
+Use a custom Payload Codec to transform your Payloads; for example, implementing compression and/or encryption on your Workflow Execution data.

 #### Encryption